cohenoa-lab/cohenoa-lab.github.io/_pages/teaching.md

 ## Hebrew University of Jerusalem ([HUJI](https://en.huji.ac.il/))
    ### The Alexander Silberman Institute of Life Science
-   - Teaching assistant, "Molecular Evolution" course: a course that I designed for undergraduate and graduate students (2009 – 2014)
+   - Teaching assistant, "Molecular Evolution" course: a course that I designed for undergraduate and graduate students (2009-2014)
    - Teaching assistant, "Probability and Statistics"
    ### The Rachel and Selim Benin School of Computer Science and Engineering
-   - Lecturer, "Obeject Oriented Programming" course (2010 – 2013)
+   - Lecturer, "Obeject Oriented Programming" course (2010-2013)

 ## Middle East Education through Technology ([MEET](https://www.meet.mit.edu/))
-   - Guiding groups of Israeli and Palestinian youth in implementation various of programming projects (using Java, HTML, JS, JSP, AJAX ,JDBC and SQL).
+   - Guiding groups of Israeli and Palestinian youth in implementation various of programming projects (using Java, HTML, JS, JSP, AJAX ,JDBC and SQL)(2008-2009)